tarynpratt/tarynpivots.com/content/post/2020/my-sql-server-toolbox.md

 I get asked a lot about the tools I use at Stack Overflow to monitor and work with our SQL Servers.
 I figured it might be helpful to others to make the list public.
 I'll also do my best to keep it updated as things change.

-The current list of both free and 3rd paid tools is below:
+The current list of both free and 3rd party paid tools is below:

 ## Free Tools